simalda/pingManagement/README.md

 # Ping managment
-Online quizes on several languages: Python, React, mySQL Client can see ping's values on graph and  status if connected on table.
+System to manage computers connection.
+The system reflect ping values on graph and show which computers are disconnected from internet.

+System gets from every computer   request with ping value , if there not request from some compuret for 4*requestInterval time then computer displayed as disconnected.

 ![alt text](./images/hourIm.jpg)